ujjwalvivek/portfolio/README.md

 - ✍️ **Blog:** A markdown engine that renders thoughts as commands..
 - 🖥️ **Easter Egg:** The site talks back.
 Try out some commands when you come across it.
 - 💃 **Vibe:** Procedural backgrounds, born from chaos and tamed for clarity..
-- 🛠️ **Stack:** React, Rust, Markdown, custom CSS, and a sprinkle of terminal magic.
+- 🛠️ **Stack:** React, Markdown, custom CSS, and a sprinkle of terminal magic.

 > Logs of failures, launches, and the silence between.